Action. An event performed by an intentional agent; behavior at a higher level of description.

 Free will.
 A remnant of outdated metaphysics, falsified both by neuroscience and conscious awareness.

 Goal.
-A consciously desired and pursued state of the world.
+A consciously pursued state of the world.

 Happiness.
 Medium-term pleasure.